nickhilliard/charter/sidrops-charter-02.md

 issues with interaction with the non-SIDR-aware Internet, and to determine solutions or workarounds to those issues.

+Standardize YANG data models related to the SIDR operations.

 Develop operational solutions for identified issues in sidrops and document them in standard track, informational, or BCP documents, depending on the type of solution (e.g. new extensions vs